kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ## Bangs

-You can quickly access the Kagi Assistant from Kagi Search using the following [bangs](../features/bangs.md):
+You can quickly access The Assistant using the following [bangs](../features/bangs.md):

-- `!ai`, `!as`, `!assistant`, `!research`, `!answer`, `!discuss`, `!expert`, `!llm`, `!custom`, and `!asst`: These bangs direct you to the general Kagi Assistant interface for various types of queries.
+- `!ai`, `!as`, `!assistant`, `!research`, `!answer`, `!discuss`, `!expert`, `!llm`, `!custom`, and `!asst`: These bangs direct you to the general Assistant interface for various types of queries.

-- `!chat`: This bang accesses the Kagi Assistant with internet access turned off.
+- `!chat`: This bang accesses The Assistant with internet access turned off.

 - `!code`: Use this bang to access the built-in **Code** Custom Assistant, which is tailored for coding-related queries.

-- `!ki`: This bang accesses the Kagi Assistant with the Ki profile, providing a specialized interaction.
+- `!ki`: This bang accesses The Assistant with the Ki profile, providing a specialized interaction.

-Each bang is designed to optimize your search experience by directing you to the most appropriate version of the Kagi Assistant for your needs.
+Each bang is designed to optimize your search experience by directing you to the most appropriate version of The Assistant for your needs.

 ## URL Parameters